IRGen: Generative Modeling for Image Retrieval: Qualitative Retrieval Results

 \section{Qualitative Retrieval Results}

-Here we present several retrieval examples comparing our approach with baselines.
-The retrieval results on In-shop Clothes, Cars196, and ImageNet with different methods are shown in Figure~\ref{fig:inshop}, Figure~\ref{fig:cars}, and Figure~\ref{fig:imagenet} respectively.
-The correct (incorrect) results are denoted with green (red) borders.
-By comparing the results in the figures, it can be proved that our proposed method perform favorably and is able to handle extremely hard examples.
+In this section, we provide several retrieval examples that showcase the performance of our approach compared to baselines.
+The retrieval results on In-shop Clothes, Cars196, and ImageNet using different methods are depicted in \cref{fig:inshop}, \cref{fig:cars}, and \cref{fig:imagenet}, respectively.
+Correctly retrieved images are highlighted with green borders, while incorrectly retrieved ones are marked with red borders.
+Upon examining the results presented in these figures, it becomes evident that our proposed method performs exceptionally well and is capable of handling even the most challenging examples.